Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Numerical results

 In \cite{gevolutiondipole}, the general cosmographic expansion was recast using the Padé approximant \cite{pade_summary} and used in combination with simulations made with gevolution and a randomly placed observer.
 The main simulation studied had a resolution of 1.75Mpc/h \cite{resolution}, but the study included a comparison with a ``smoothed'' version of the simulation.
-From Figures 6-8 in \cite{gevolutiondipole} it is seen that the components of the expansions can overall only be constrained accurately/correctly when considering very low redshifts and/or using the smoothed version of the simulation.
+From figures 6-8 in \cite{gevolutiondipole} it is seen that the components of the expansions can overall only be constrained accurately/correctly when considering very low redshifts and/or using the smoothed version of the simulation.
 The only somewhat consistently good results are obtained for the smoothed simulation using data only at $z<0.025$.
-This is in line with the results of \cite{ETdipole2}, where it was found that even in a smoothed simulation made with the Einstein Toolkit (equivalent to the smoothed simulation used in \cite{gevolutiondipole}), the cosmographic expansion was inaccurate above $\sim 10\%$ for $z>0.04$.
+This is in line with the results of \cite{ETdipole2}, where it was found that even in a smoothed simulation made with the Einstein Toolkit (equivalent to the smoothed simulation used in \cite{gevolutiondipole}), the cosmographic expansion (to third order) was inaccurate above $\sim 10\%$ for $z>0.04$.
 The results of \cite{ETdipole2} also demonstrate that the accuracy of the cosmographic expansion decreases significantly when the simulations include successively more structure.
-These results are overall in agreement with the results found here, where the cosmographic expansion is found to break down along a significant portion of the lines of sight long before $z = 0.1$ is reached.
-By comparing the results based on the grouped-versus-ungrouped data it is also here demonstrated that smoothing (by grouping structures) increases the applicability of the cosmographic expansion, although the effect is quite modest for the two models studied here.
+These results are overall in agreement with the results found here, where the cosmographic expansion is found to break down along a significant portion of the lines of sight long before $z = 0.1$ is reached when considering the model with N = 64 and down to N = 8.
+Only the models based on N = 4 have redshift-distance relations reproduced accurately by the cosmographic expansions up to $z\approx 0.1$.